 22. The success of the NYAN CAT Products has resulted in their counterfeiting and intentional copying.
-Defendants conduct their illegal operations through fully interactive commercial websites hosted on various e-commerce sites, such as, but not limited to, ContextLogic ("WISH"), Amazon Payments, Inc. ("Amazon"), etc. ("Infringing Websites" or "Infringing Webstores").
+Defendants conduct their illegal operations through fully interactive commercial websites hosted on various e-commerce sites, such as, but not limited to, ContextLogic ("WISH"), Amazon Payments, Inc. ("Amazon"), Alipay US, Inc. ("Alipay") and its related companies and affiliates, including, AliExpress and Alibaba, etc. ("Infringing Websites" or "Infringing

+Webstores").
 Each Defendant targets consumers in the United States, including the State of Illinois, and has offered to sell and, on information and belief, has sold and continues to sell counterfeit products that violate Plaintiffs' intellectual property rights ("Counterfeit Products") to consumers within the United States, including the State of Illinois.